Bo family: Children

+Bo Xicheng serves as Vice Chairman of the China Association for Poverty Alleviation, Chairman of Beijing Liuhexing Science and Trade Co., Ltd., Chairman of Beijing Liuhexing Hotel Management Co., Ltd., and Chairman of the Board of Trustees of the Beijing Xingda Education Assistance Foundation.

+He previously held positions including Factory Director and Party Secretary of the Beijing Cloisonné Factory, General Manager and Deputy Party Secretary of the Beijing Arts and Crafts Corporation, and Director and Party Secretary of the Beijing Municipal Tourism Administration.

 Bo Xilai

 Bo Xilai rose to become China's commerce minister; and, later, the Communist Party Committee Secretary of Chongqing, but his political career ended with the 2012 Wang Lijun scandal.

 Wives

 Li Danyu

 Bo's first wife was Li Danyu, an army surgeon and daughter of the Chinese politician Li Xuefeng.
 The two met in 1975, when Bo was working as a manual laborer at a factory in Beijing.
 They wed in September 1976 and had a son the following year, Li Wangzhi, born Bo Wangzhi, who also goes by Brendan or Brandon Li, and Li Xiaobai.

 In 1978, the gaokao was re-instated and Bo Xilai was admitted to Peking University, where Gu Kailai was also a student.
 On their son's fourth birthday, June 20, 1981, Bo surprised Li by asking for a divorce.
 Li refused, but moved out of their home at Zhongnanhai.
 The case went to court and the divorce was completed in 1984.
 Gu, in a book she wrote, said she met Bo in 1984 in Dalian, but Li claimed in their divorce case that Bo had been in an affair with Gu after the two met at Peking University.
 After the divorce, Li did not stay in contact with Bo and insisted that their son change his surname from Bo to Li.